Crypto-PPML/Crypto-PPML.github.io/2020/index.markdown

 - Submissions can be full papers, abstracts (maximum 2 pages), or the expected presentation slides.
 - Submissions must be non-anonymous and must clearly specify which author will give the talk.
 - The submission should provide sufficient detail to explain what the talk will be about.
-- As the workshop does not have formal proceedings, we accept contributed talk proposals which correspond to papers that are under submission or already published elsewhere.
+- As the workshop does not have formal proceedings, we accept contributed talk proposals which correspond to papers that are under submission or already published elsewhere (parallel submissions are allowed).

 The committee will follow COI standards according to the IACR policy.

 ## Contributed Talks Committee

+- Adi Akavia (Haifa University)
+- Gilad Asharov (Bar-Ilan University)
+- Carsten Baum (Aarhus University)
+- Vipul Goyal (Carnegie Mellon University)
+- Rafail Ostrovsky (UCLA)
+- Antigoni Polychroniadou (JP Morgan AI Research)
+- Gil Segev (Hebrew University)
+- Muthu Venkitasubramaniam (University of Rochester)